OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

   slides](/slides/operating-systems/address-spaces/) for a detailed investigation of these chapters!
-- Review the [important terms](#important-terms) for definitions of the terms associated with the assigned chapters (chapters 13 and 15)
+- Review the [important terms](#important-terms) for definitions of the terms associated with the assigned chapters
 - Check out the [operating system sketch](/operating-systems/sketches/#address-spaces) associated with this module